Vested interest (communication theory): Ego involvement

 The way people view vested interest as distinct from ego involvement, is a construct that has been the topic of social psychological research for many years.
-In a study conducted by John Sivacek and William D. Crano, they prove that the aforementioned statement of ego involvement and vested interest are indeed separate.
+In a study conducted by John Sivacek and William D. Crano, they prove the aforementioned statement that ego involvement and vested interest are indeed separate.
 Sivacek and Crano state, "It was possible to have circumstances that an individual would perceive as involving but that it would not arouse his or her vested interest."
-Ego-involvement's main focus points are on individual's psychological attitudes that are experienced as being a part of “me”.
+The main focus points of ego-involvement concern the individual's psychological attitudes that are experienced as being a part of “me”.
 The more emotionally connected people are to an idea, concept, or value, minor differences in beliefs can be viewed as significantly large and perhaps make harsh judgments or have stronger reactions.
 Conversely, a person with less emotional connectivity (low ego-involvement) will have more latitude in their reactions.
 It is important to note that while highly vested attitudes can be experienced as ego involving, the opposite is not always true.
 An individual can be ego involved in a certain attitude that has no hedonic consequence.
 For example, religious or political ideals with little or no hedonic value may still be ego-involved because individuals view those types of beliefs as part of who they are.

 Ego-involvement, as it pertains to vested interest, is relative to Social Judgment Theory in that the concept of one's identity is the primary focus of efforts in continued involvement.
 Essential to social judgment theory is the idea of ego thus actions or ideas with a varying degree of ego involvement carry a commensurate amount of vested interest to the individual as detailed by Sherif, Kelly, Rogers, Sarup, and Tittler.
 Sherif, et al. conducted a series of studies to develop “indicators of ego involvement” (p.
 311).
 One of the leading questions they sought to answer was how much ego involvement (vested interest) does an individual in a situation with no alternatives solutions have and does this ego involvement correlate to the number of options at hand.
 Sherif et al., suggest the question was answered by Beck and Nebergall in 1967 who stated that individuals with little to no options have corresponding vested interest indicating low ego involvement.